Excel VBA Time Function

 TIME is a kind of volatile function.
 It does not have any syntax to it.

-We just need to enter the function, in fact, no need to parenthesis to enclose just TIME is enough to insert the current time.
+We just need to enter the function.
+In fact, no need for parenthesis to enclose just TIME is enough to insert the current time.
 The result given by the TIME function is in the string.

 How to Use TIME Function in VBA?

 Let me show you the example of a simple TIME in excel function.
 Follow the below steps to create code to use the TIME function.

 Step 1: Create a macro.